aaltonewmedia/physcomp.newmedia.dog/content/2024/jue-ning/final-project/index.md

 1. Why I choose this topic?
    Like many other young people, I used to keep my eyes on trends and keep track of the latest tech hotspots.
 But in the last few years, I've become interested in traditional things, so this time I wanted to make a attempt to use the physical interaction skills I learned in class to see how I can better combine tradition and digitalization to revitalize things that have been forgotten in history.

-2.Why I choose this image?
+2. Why I choose this image?
     At first I tried to find an ancient painting as my original image, but it was a difficult problem to choose among the many paintings, so I decided to choose a familiar one.
 I have already cited the image of "Color-Painted Relief Scene of Musicians Playing" in my previous research paper, so I don't need to spend more time on various details and historical research, and I can spend more time on the production of the project, which I think is efficient.

 **Process:**